IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-configure-the-runtime-deployment.md

 To use an IVI instance, an Android Activity needs to be bound to an IVI instance.
-The Android manifest entry for the activity must define a metadata entry with the name `com.tomtom.ivi.api.framework.activity.IVI_INSTANCE` and the value of the name of IVI instance.
-The activity must subclass the `com.tomtom.ivi.api.framework.activity.IviActivity` class.
-To use the default system UI use `com.tomtom.ivi.api.framework.activity.DefaultActivity` as base class.
+The Android manifest entry for the activity must define a metadata entry with the name `com.tomtom.ivi.platform.framework.api.product.activity.IVI_INSTANCE` and the value of the name of IVI instance.
+The activity must subclass the `com.tomtom.ivi.platform.framework.api.product.activity.IviActivity` class.
+To use the default system UI use `com.tomtom.ivi.platform.framework.api.product.activity.DefaultActivity` as base class.

 ```xml